Second Scutari War: Background

-The First Scutari War was waged in period 1405–1413 between Balsha III and the Venetian Republic.
-In this war Balsha III tried to capture Shkodër and its surrounding region which was given to the Venetians by his father Gjergj II Balsha in 1396.
-Using the anti-Venetian rebellion of the Shkodër population, Balsha III managed to capture several nearby towns in 1405.
-The Venetians then convinced Balsha's towns Budva, Bar, and Ulcinj to accept their suzerainty.
-After several years of battles and negotiations the war was ended in 1412 with treaty which obliged Balsha III and Venice to return everything to the pre-war situation.
+The First Scutari War was waged in period 1405–1413 between Balša III and the Venetian Republic.
+In this war Balša III tried to capture Shkodër and its surrounding region which was given to the Venetians by his father Đurađ II Balšić in 1396.
+Using the anti-Venetian rebellion of the Shkodër population, Balša III managed to capture several nearby towns in 1405.
+The Venetians then convinced Balša's towns Budva, Bar, and Ulcinj to accept their suzerainty.
+After several years of battles and negotiations the war was ended in 1412 with treaty which obliged Balša III and Venice to return everything to the pre-war situation.
 Both parties were unsatisfied with the peace treaty and believed that the other party was in breach of the agreed terms and that the other party should pay more for the damage during the war.

 War

 Between Zeta and Venice

-In March 1419 Balsha III again attempted to recapture Shkodër and its surrounding area.
+In March 1419 Balša III again attempted to recapture Shkodër and its surrounding area.
 In May he managed to capture Drivast and in August 1419 its castle.
 The Venetians tried to bribe Kastriotis and Dukagjinis to fight against Zeta in 1419, but it seems without success.
-The Venetians also tried to win over some other prominent members of Albanian nobility who supported Balsha III, like Koja Zaharia who was asked to recognize Venetian suzerainty over his Dagnum.
+The Venetians also tried to win over some other prominent members of Albanian nobility who supported Balša III, like Koja Zaharia who was asked to recognize Venetian suzerainty over his Dagnum.
 Then they tried to win over the Hoti and Mataguži tribes.